pebblesandweeds/cpu_matmul/docs/source/cpu_matmul_blog.rst

 *Matrix Configuration and Benchmarking Strategy*
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Our implementation uses square matrices (N x N) for both matrices A and B, with N set to a static size of 8192.
 This choice simplifies the implementation while allowing for future extensions to non-square matrices.
-Defining N as a constant enables aggressive compiler optimizations and ensures consistent runtime behavior.
+Defining N with a preprocessor C macro enables aggressive compiler optimizations and ensures consistent runtime behavior.

 With N = 8192 and using float32 (4 bytes per element), each matrix contains 67,108,864 elements.
 The size of each matrix (A, B, and C) is calculated as follows: